 In related language, the early Christians often equated worship on the Lord's Day with the eighth day of the week.
 This was connected with the circumcision of the Hebrews on the eighth day after birth.
-In Genesis, Moses lists a table of nations and their fall at the Tower of Babel, and then immediately following, relates the story of the calling of Abraham.
+Last year when we studied Genesis, we saw that the Prophet Moses lists a table of nations and their fall at the Tower of Babel (chapters 10-11), and then immediately following (chapter 12 and following), relates the story of the calling of Abraham.
 He is called out of the nations, out of fallen Babylon, to become the father of a new nation.
 The sign of circumcision is given to mark this new nation.
-The eighth day also refers to the seven days of creation; that is, the creation of a new nation is a new creation.
+The eighth day refers back to the seven days of creation; that is, the creation of a new nation is a new creation.
 Christ arose on the eighth day; signaling a new creation of his people.
-But the eighth day is not merely in time, in the cycle of the week, but signifies the Never-Ending Day and is associated with the eternal Rest, for just as the seventh day is not bounded by the phrase 'and there was evening and morning' in the Genesis account, Moses, as the hymns tell us, mystically foreshadowed Christ resting in the tomb from his works on Holy Saturday and returning through the Resurrection on the next day.
-As the author of Hebrews says: